 Waiting for the transition: The role of expectations in the decarbonisation of the electricity sector

 To study the decarbonisation of physical capital, we develop a macroeconomic model of the low-carbon transition of the electricity sector in a closed economy in discrete time.
-The structure of the modelling framework is based on the representation of the physical and financial stocks/flows of heterogeneous macroeconomic sectors (i.e. a stock-flow consistent model).
+The structure of our modelling framework is based on the representation of the physical and financial stocks and flows of heterogeneous macroeconomic sectors.

 Anmeldung per Mail an event(at)ihs.ac.at.